obnoxiousish/miningMonitor/README.md

 ## About

 This could probably be easily edited into working for other mining software.
 Only tested with T-Rex.
+I developed this using windows, could imagine it would work on GNU/Linux & Mac OS X as well.

 ## How-to
 	cd ~